145

 Family / Social History:

 Family history is unremarkable.
-Social history is unremarkable.
+Social history is negative.

 Physical Exam:

 On physical exam the patient appears well.
-Abdominal exam reveals stool on digital rectal exam.
+Abdominal exam reveals palpable stools and anal fissures.

 Labs: